drinkle-T/DSAA5013-Group4/README.md

 # EDC

+**This project reproduces the core algorithms and experimental results of the paper "Elucidating the Design Space of Dataset Condensation"**

+---

 Offical Implementation of our research:

 > **[Elucidating the Design Space of Dataset Condensation](https://arxiv.org/abs/2404.13733) [NeurIPS 2024 🚀] ** <br>